sebastianbergmann/phpunit-documentation-english/src/assertions.rst

 ``assertContainsOnlyInstancesOf(string $type, iterable $haystack[, string $message])``

 Reports an error identified by ``$message`` if ``$haystack`` does not contain only instances of class or interface ``$type``.

+``assertContainsNotOnlyInstancesOf()`` is the inverse of this assertion and takes the same arguments.

 .. literalinclude:: examples/assertions/ContainsOnlyInstancesOfTest.php
    :caption: Usage of assertContainsOnlyInstancesOf()